On damped second-order gradient systems: Structural results: lower bounds for desingularizing functions of functions

-is a definable point-to-set mapping -- this follows by a straightforward use of quantifier elimination.
-Using the definable selection lemma, one obtains a definable curve $u:(0,r_0)\rightrightarrows \R^N$ such that $u(r)\in S(r)$ for all $r\in (0,r_0).$ Finally using the monotonicity lemma repeatedly on the coordinates $u_i$ of $u,$ one can shrink $r_0$ so that $u$ is actually in $C^1((0,r_0);\R^N).$ \\ Fix now $r$ in $(0,r_0).$ Since $r$ is non critical the problem $(P_r)$ is qualified and we can apply Lagrange Theorem for constrained problems.
+is a definable point-to-set mapping -- this follows by a straightforward use of quantifier elimination (\textit{i.e.}, by the use of Definition~\ref{domin}).
+Using the Definable Selection Lemma (Lemma \ref{selec}), one obtains a definable curve $u:(0,r_0)\tends\R^N$ such that $u(r)\in S(r),$ for any $r\in (0,r_0).$ Finally, using the Monotonicity Lemma (Lemma~\ref{mono}) repeatedly on the coordinates $u_i$ of $u,$ one can shrink $r_0$ so that $u$ is actually in $C^1((0,r_0);\R^N).$ \\ Fix now $r$ in $(0,r_0).$ Since $r$ is noncritical the problem $(P_r)$ is qualified and we can apply Lagrange's Theorem for constrained problems.
 This yields the existence of a real multiplier $\lambda(r)$ such that